smiirl/smiirl-custom-samples/README.md

 [https://github.com/smiirl/prestashop-module](https://github.com/smiirl/prestashop-module)

-## Counter Option
+## Counter Connection Options

-There are two ways to connect a number to a Smiirl custom counter:
+There are 2 ways to connect a number to a Smiirl Custom Counter:
 - `JSON URL`
 - `PUSH NUMBER`.

 For `JSON URL`, the counter is active and will call an external url at regular time intervals (chosen on the settings of the counter under `REACTIVITY`).

-For `PUSH NUMBER`, the counter is passive and waits external calls to update its number.
+For `PUSH NUMBER`, the counter is passive and waits for external calls to update its number.

-First choose the most adapted way for your case and follow the corresponding section.
+First choose the most adapted way for your application and follow the corresponding section.

 ### JSON URL
 The main configuration steps:
-1. Expose your code to your own url "http://xxxx".
+1. Host your code on your server under your own url "http://mycounterproject.mybusiness.com".
     - Send a response with the 'Content-type' `application/json`
     - It should contain something like
     ```json